Last updated: 2026-04-20

 What are the most common problems with the 2026 Subaru Outback?

 There aren't enough owner complaints to establish common problem patterns yet for the 2026 Subaru Outback.
-Based on prior model years, review known issues from previous years to understand potential problem areas.
+This may reflect limited time-on-road or reporting volume for this model year.

 How many recalls does the 2026 Subaru Outback have?